-ASSOCIATIONS OF AMBIENT NITROGEN DIOXIDE (NO2) CONCENTRATIONS WITH ASTHMA INCIDENCE IN LONGITUDINAL COHORT STUDIES OF CHILDREN

-Among the studies of childhood asthma incidence reviewed in the 2016 U.S. EPA ISA for Oxides of Nitrogen, two studies were conducted in Southern California.
-Both studies were based on the Children's Health Study cohort, but one study used a smaller subset of the cohort and estimated NO2 exposures using monitors at the children's homes (Jerrett et al. 2008).
-The second study examined over 2000 children and used data from air monitoring stations as well as modeled NO2 levels to estimate exposures (McConnell et al. 2010).
-Both studies found a positive association between NO2 exposures and the onset of asthma in these children, however, because NO2 is often strongly correlated with PM2.5 and other components of traffic-related air pollution, it is possible that the effects observed are due to some other component of traffic exhaust for which NO2 serves as a proxy measure.
-The consistency of the effects found linking NO2 exposure and asthma development in children, the use of prospective longitudinal study designs following children for several years, and the use of several different methods to estimate exposures are noted strengths of such studies.
-Experimental studies have found that NO2 exposures increase responsiveness of airways, pulmonary inflammation, and oxidative stress, and can lead to the development of allergic responses.
-These biological responses provide evidence of a plausible mechanism for NO2 to cause asthma.
+ASSOCIATIONS OF AMBIENT NITROGEN DIOXIDE (NO2) CONCENTRATIONS WITH ASTHMA INCIDENCE IN LONGITUDINAL COHORT STUDIES OF CHILDREN using monitors at the children's homes (Jerrett et al. 2008).- The second study examined over 2000 children and used data from air monitoring stations as well as modeled NO_2 levels to estimate exposures (McConnell et al. 2010).- Both studies found a positive association between NO_2 exposures and the onset of asthma in these children, however, because NO_2 is often strongly correlated with PM2.5 and other components of traffic-related air pollution, it is possible that the effects observed are due to some other component of traffic exhaust for which NO_2 serves as a proxy measure. -The consistency of the effects found linking NO_2 exposure and asthma development in children, the use of prospective longitudinal study designs following children for several years, and the use of several different methods to estimate exposures are noted strengths of such studies. -Experimental studies have found that NO_2 exposures increase responsiveness of airways, pulmonary inflammation, and oxidative stress, and can lead to the development of allergic responses. -These biological responses provide evidence of a plausible mechanism for NO_2 to cause asthma.